The Best Ways to Invest Money 2024

 Municipal bonds, which are issued by state and local governments, are also popular with investors because of their tax characteristics.

-The interest on municipal bonds is typically not taxable at the federal level and may also be exempt from income tax for the state in which they are issued.
+Interest on municipal bonds is typically not taxable at the federal level and may also be exempt from income tax in the state in which they are issued.

-With any tax-driven investment strategy, investors need to be careful to judge whether the tax benefits outweigh any reduction in investment returns resulting from the strategy.
+With any tax-driven investment strategy, investors need to be careful to judge whether the tax benefits outweigh any reduction in investment returns.

 Frequently Asked Questions

 Depositing money into a savings account can allow you to earn interest while keeping your funds relatively safe.
-Investing can be better than saving, however, for building wealth long term.
+However, investing can be better than saving for building wealth long term.

-When you invest money in the market, you have an opportunity to earn higher returns compared to what you may realize with a savings account.
+When you invest money in the market, you can earn higher returns than you may realize with a savings account.

-For example, you may be able to earn an average annual return of 6% to 7% by investing in stocks, while a high-yield savings account may return closer to 1%.
+For example, investing in stocks may allow you to earn an average annual return of 6% to 7%, while a high-yield savings account may return closer to 1%.

 One thing to keep in mind about investing in the market is that it involves a certain degree of risk.
 Some investments may be riskier than others.
 Stocks, for example, typically entail more risk to investors than bonds.